 Even if you are a geeky developer like me, a designer with no idea of financial matters, or a newcomer to the whole entrepreneurship world, you will probably be able to know how to generate invoices for your customers, charge VAT and pay taxes.

 However, the idea is that you don’t need to bother with any of these.
-I use LeapIn, one of the Business Service Providers recommended by the e-Residency program.
+I can definitely recommend the services of Your Company In Estonia.
 They take care of everything, and I only need to upload the invoices in PDF and grant them access to your bank statement for the invoicing reconciliation.
 That’s all.